Your Credit Score: What it means

-Before they decide on the terms of your mortgage loan (which they base on their risk), lenders want to know two things about you: whether you can repay the loan, and if you will pay it back.
-To assess whether you can pay back the loan, they assess your income and debt ratio.
-In order to assess your willingness to pay back the mortgage loan, they look at your credit score.
+Before they decide on the terms of your loan (which they base on their risk), lenders need to discover two things about you: whether you can repay the loan, and how committed you are to pay back the loan.
+To understand whether you can pay back the loan, they look at your income and debt ratio.
+To assess your willingness to pay back the mortgage loan, they consult your credit score.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score comes from the good and the bad in your credit report.
-Late payments will lower your score, but consistently making future payments on time will improve your score.
+Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
+Your score is calculated wtih positive and negative items in your credit report.
+Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.

-Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your report to assign an accurate score.
-Should you not meet the criteria for getting a score, you might need to work on a credit history prior to applying for a mortgage loan.
+Your report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is enough information in your report to assign a score.
+Should you not meet the criteria for getting a score, you may need to establish your credit history before you apply for a mortgage.

 Got a Question?